10 Best Things to do in Mayrhofen in Summer in 2023 – Austria’s Hidden Gem

 This stunning glacier filled Alpine area is located just 2 hours south of Munich, Germany and is simply breathtaking.
 It’s perfect for travellers in central Europe looking to add in a soul filling Nature break that’s truly off the beaten path.

-What awesome activities can you expect:
+What awesome activities can you expect to find in Mayrhofen Austria:

 • Peaceful Turquoise Mountain Lakes